 There is no mandatory retirement age, and employees who have retired may be considered for re-employment in compliance with OPER/OPF rules.

 Exit interviews will be conducted to the extent possible for all employees retiring from employment.
 The Village Administrator or Chief of Police, as applicable, will contact the employee to schedule the confidential exit interview.
-If necessary, the confidential interview can be done with the Mayor or Council.
+Employees may request that their exit interview be conducted with the Village Administrator, Chief of Police, Mayor or Village Council.
 Every effort will be made to encourage the employee to discuss all aspects of employment with the Village.
 Benefits, COBRA, pension details, leave time accruals, and related matters will be discussed.
 Information derived from the exit interview is used by the Village in recommending improvements to its policies and programs.

 Employee benefits cease on the last day the employee is scheduled to work and provides services to the Village.